carloshendvpm/weather_svelte_pwa/README.md

 # Weather app PWA

 This project is a progressive web application (PWA) that displays information about temperatures of different locations.
-It is built using Svelte for the frontend, Cypress for end-to-end testing, and Storybook for component development.
+It is built using Svelte for the frontend, TailwindCSS to styling, Cypress for end-to-end testing, and Storybook for component development.
 The project is written in JavaScript.

 ### Getting Started